markomanninen/llmmanugen/chatgpt_ada_manual.md

 ### Specific Technical Issues
 #### 6. Initial Prompt Malfunction
 **Problem**: The pseudo-code does not yield the correct Python code.
-**Solution**: If pseudo-class generation fails, you can remove the search methods to shorten the class or replace the pseudocode with native Python code from the GitHub project: GitHub Repo.
+**Solution**: If pseudo-class generation fails, you can remove the search methods to shorten the class or replace the pseudocode with native Python code from the GitHub project: [LLMManuGen](https://github.com/markomanninen/llmmanugen).

 #### 7. Navigation Difficulties
 **Problem**: Trouble navigating through the hierarchical structure, especially for complex manuscripts.